 ARTICLE 13 APPOINTMENT AND TRANSFERS

-13.01 The Employer shall post notices of vacant positions within the bargaining unit at all worksites at least seven (7) calendar days in advance of making an appointment.
+13.01 The Employer shall post notices of vacant positions within the bargaining unit at all worksites as soon as reasonably possible, preferably at least seven (7) calendar days in advance of making an appointment.
 A copy of all postings shall be forwarded to the Chapter Chair via their work email.
 Where a competition is advertised externally, the vacancy will be posted internally at the same time.
 The posting shall contain the following information:

 (a) qualifications required;